Best Apps for Making Friends as an Adult

 25 July 2025 · 7 min read

 Making friends as an adult is genuinely harder than it was in school or university.
-The structures that used to create friendships — shared environments, enforced proximity, lots of unscheduled time — largely disappear once you're in the working world.
+The structures that used to create friendships, shared environments, enforced proximity, lots of unscheduled time, largely disappear once you're in the working world.

 FirstMove

-For adults who aren't looking for a long-term social media commitment but do want to meet interesting people at the events they already attend, FirstMove is a natural fit.
+For adults who aren't looking for a permanent online presence but do want to meet interesting people at the events they already attend, FirstMove makes sense.

 Bumble BFF